sabrinadowla14/buildPortfolioProject/readme.txt

 Created a styles.css file.
 I have 8 images title text (h1, h2, etc.)
 regular (paragraph) text
-All div contain a CSS class or id.HTML and CSS using HTML Beautifier and css Beautifier.
+All div contain a CSS class or id.
 Used Grid-Based Layout.
 I have followed css and HTML guidelines.